Schalkez/portfolio/src/content/blog/en/pnpm-vs-npm.md

 ---

-✍️ _Written by a dev whose `node_modules` used to outweigh the source code.
+âœï¸ _Written by a dev whose `node_modules` used to outweigh the source code.
 With pnpm the disk stays slim, builds fly, and CI stays calm._